Kathy Bates: Continued acclaim and later roles (2010–present)

 In 2010, Bates appeared in the romantic comedy film Valentine's Day, directed by Garry Marshall.
 From 2010 to 2011, she had a recurring guest role on the NBC sitcom The Office as Jo Bennett.
 Her first lead role on a television series was in David E. Kelley's legal drama Harry's Law, which began airing on NBC on January 17, 2011, but was later canceled on May 14, 2012.
 In 2011, she portrayed famed art collector Gertrude Stein in Woody Allen's Midnight in Paris.
 In 2012, Bates made a guest appearance on Two and a Half Men as the ghost of Charlie Harper on the episode "Why We Gave Up Women", which aired on April 30, 2012.
 This guest appearance resulted in Bates winning her first Emmy Award, in the category of Outstanding Guest Actress in a Comedy Series, following nine nominations.

 In 2013, she began starring in the American Horror Story series' third season, Coven, as Delphine LaLaurie, an immortal racist New Orleans socialite who is brought back into the modern world after spending 180 years buried alive.
-For that role, she won her second Emmy Award, in the category of Outstanding Supporting Actress in a Miniseries or a Movie.
+For that role, she won her second Emmy Award.
 Bates claimed that Ryan Murphy, the creator of the series, "resurrected [her] career".